HaxeFoundation/as3hx/README.md

     make run-test

-This will generate the tests in bin/test
+This will generate the tests in test-out

-Run the as3hx binaries in bin/ to get the basic tool usage.
+To get the basic tool usage :

+    neko run.n -help

 There are many configuration options to choose how the Haxe code is generated, check the src/as3hx/Config.hx file for the full list.